Review of ‘Pookie Aleera Is Not My Boyfriend’

 Age Range: Middle Primary – Upper Primary

-Awards: Shortlisted: 2013 NSW Premier’s Literary Awards, Patricia Wrightson Prize, Shortlisted: 2013 CBCA Younger Reader, Shortlisted: 2013 Western Australian Premier’s Book Awards, Shortlisted: 2013 Qld Literary Awards.
+Awards: Winner: 2013 Western Australian Premier’s Book Awards – Children’s Literature, Shortlisted: 2013 NSW Premier’s Literary Awards – Patricia Wrightson Prize, Shortlisted: 2013 CBCA Younger Reader, Shortlisted: 2013 QLD Literary Awards.

-The latest verse novel by Herrick, ‘Pookie Aleera Is Not My Boyfriend’ has deservedly been nominated in several awards around Australia and is sure to be a favourite in school and home libraries for many years to come.
+His middle – upper primary novel, ‘Pookie Aleera Is Not My Boyfriend’ has deservedly been nominated in several awards around Australia and is a favourite in school and home libraries.

 To add this book to your home or school library click here.

 Two other verse novels by Steven Herrick for primary school aged children which I also adore are below.